 Saturday, June 4th, 8:00 PM – Midnight.
 In-person.
 One of the most famous traditions of Shavuot is to dedicate a night of study to prepare ourselves to receive Torah again.
 This is called a Tikkun, an enhancement, an upgrade on our spiritual software to be better partners with God in creating a better world.
 Amazing speakers, teachers, musicians, and food!
-Stay tuned for more information about it soon.

 Sunday, May 22nd, 12:30 PM.
 In-person.
 The entire congregation is invited to celebrate the last day of Religious School.
 Join us for Family Minyan at 11:45 AM.
 Stay for make-your-own ice cream sundaes and shmoozing.